ThariduJayaratne/WebT/readme.txt

 A for HTML
 A for CSS
-A for JS for preloader and menu.html
+A for JS
-A for PNG used in about.html
+A for PNG
 A for SVG
 C for Server
-A for Database, currently working on it
+A for Database
 A for Dynamic pages
 15 for Depth (out of 20)